chrisbroski/supportyourlocal/README.md

 ## Features for next next version

+Custom fonts - Upload and make available in style guide.

 Style guide page.
 Populate drop-down from guide colors.

 I don't think *Site* is the proper resource name.
 It should probably be *Style* and be displayed as a proper style guide.
 Have up to 6 colors (or infinite?) and make the top 2 the web site ones.
 Should there be shades of color?
 Maybe.